-Maintaining trust and confidentiality in our working relationships is very important to us and no doubt to you.
+Maintaining trust and confidentiality in our working relationships is very important to me and I expect that is the same for you.

 E-Mail Addresses and Your Contact Details

-If you provide your e-mail address (or a colleague’s) to us, we do not pass your address, or that of others, on to third parties except as below or if required by law.
-We try to limit the information we require from you to:
+If you provide your e-mail address (or a colleague’s) to me, I do not pass your address, or that of others, on to third parties except as below or if required by law.
+I try to limit the information required from you to:

 Alerts about new blog articles – you can opt in to receive such alerts.
 Those are stored by the provider of the alert service that we use for this purpose.
 Usually only your name and e-mail address are required and you can opt out at any time by notifying us via any of the contact means you will see on our web site.